belset/vue-next-validator/README.md

 }
 ```

-### 〰️ 💡 Customizing
+### 🔸 Customizing

 Normally you will write your own `callback` function to do any custom validation.
-It's the best way, you will have no any restrictions, you can use all possibilities the JavaScript provides - call database or another API, open modal windows, etc.
+You can use all possibilities the JavaScript provides - database or another API requests, modal windows, etc.

 ```ts
 ....